Valley of Mexico

 The Valley of Mexico is located in the Trans-Mexican Volcanic Belt.
-The valley contains most of the Mexico City Metropolitan Area, as well as parts of the State of Mexico, Hidalgo, Tlaxcala, and Puebla.
+The valley contains most of the Mexico City metropolitan area, as well as parts of the State of Mexico, Hidalgo, Tlaxcala, and Puebla.
 The Basin of Mexico covers approximately 9600 sqkm in the NNE-SSW direction with length to width dimensions of approximately 125 km to 75 km The Valley of Mexico can be subdivided into four basins, but the largest and most-studied is the area that contains Mexico City.
 This section of the valley in particular is colloquially referred to as the "Valley of Mexico".

 The valley has a minimum elevation of 2200 m above sea level and is surrounded by mountains and volcanoes that reach elevations of over 5000 m.
 It is an enclosed valley with no natural outlet for water to flow to the sea although there is a gap to the north where there is a high mesa but no high mountain peaks.
 Within this vulnerable watershed all the native fishes were extinct by the end of the 20th century.
 Hydrologically, the valley has three features.
 The first feature is the lakebeds of five now-extinct lakes, which are located in the southernmost and largest of the four sub-basins.
 The other two features are piedmont, and the mountainsides that collect the precipitation that eventually flows to the lake area.
 These last two are found in all four of the sub-basins of the valley.
-Today, the Valley drains through a series of artificial canals to the Tula River, and eventually the Pánuco River and the Gulf of Mexico.
+Today, the Valley drains through a series of artificial canals to the Tula River, and eventually the Páruco River and the Gulf of Mexico.
 Seismic activity is frequent here, and the valley is an earthquake-prone zone.